DataTig/DataTig/docs/how-to-guide/use-github-actions-to-check-your-data.rst

             architecture: x64

         - run: pip install datatig
-        - run: python -m datatig.cli check .
+        - run: python -m datatig check .

 Commit this and merge it into your default branch (`main`, or whatever you use).